- Reference Number: HEY-662A/2023

 - You/your child may wish to bring a hat or wear a hooded, zipped jacket for travelling to and from the hospital but please remove this as soon as you are at home.

 - Continue taking all medication as usual.

 - Continue to eat and drink as normal.

-This investigation takes a long time both to record and to review.
-If you are unable to attend for your appointment, please let us know as soon as possible so we can offer your appointment to someone else.
+- This investigation takes a long time both to record and to review.
+If you are unable to attend for your appointment, please inform us as soon as possible so we can offer your appointment to someone else.